ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 > Errors will be automatically displayed when the form is populated like this, but not when empty.
 You can modify this behavior [with an option](/concepts/error-handling#initial-form-errors).

-### Important note about return values

-Unless you call the SvelteKit `redirect` or `error` functions, you should **always** return the form object to the client, either directly or through a helper function.
+> Unless you call the SvelteKit `redirect` or `error` functions, you should **always** return the form object to the client, either directly or through a helper function.
 The name of the variable doesn't matter; you can call it `{ loginForm }` or anything else, but it needs to be returned like this in all code paths that returns, both in load functions and form actions.

 ### Displaying the form